Chung Kum Weng

-Chung Kum Weng (born 15 May 1934) is a Malaysian-Welsh weightlifter.
+Chung Kum Weng (12 May 1934 – February 2025) was a Malaysian weightlifter.
 Chung won gold in the 1966 British Empire and Commonwealth Games Featherweight class, and silver in the 1958 British Empire and Commonwealth Games Featherweight class where he represented Wales.
 He competed for Malaysia at the 1960 Summer Olympics and the 1964 Summer Olympics.
+Chung died in Cardiff, Wales in February 2025, at the age of 90.